 Our cruises are in keeping with the desire to “travel less, but travel better”.
-We believe that we can better protect that which with which we are familiar.
+We believe that we can better protect what we are familiar with.
 In bringing our passengers to the ends of the Earth, we encourage them to become genuine ambassadors, who work to encourage respect for these regions.
 Because we follow strict rules, in particular when it comes to expedition cruises, our impact is minimal and temporary.

 Our membership of the IAATO and AECO associations, which regulate the practices of tourism stakeholders in the polar regions, commits us to adhere to strict protocols to ensure the preservation of these sensitive ecosystems and their biodiversity.